canonical/snapd/HACKING.md

 you are testing.
 To do this, simply backup /usr/lib/snapd/snap-seccomp and overwrite it with the testing one.
 Don't forget to rollback to the original when finish testing)

-# Quick intro to hacking on snap-confine

-Hey, welcome to the nice, low-level world of snap-confine

 ### Running nested tests

 Nested tests are used to validate features which cannot be tested on regular tests.